 - Keep physically distanced from those who are most vulnerable

 - Always keep a distance of at least 2 metres (6ft) from people outside of your household.

 Calderdale’s parks remain open for people to stay active, but anyone using them must follow the social distancing guidelines at all times.

-At the time of writing, all Calderdale Council leisure and sports facilities remain closed.
-Certain facilities may be opening in time, check our service disruption page for updates, and do not try to use any of the facilities until they are listed as open.
+Calderdale Council leisure and sports facilities will be starting a phased reopening of some sites from the 9th of September, check our service disruption page for updates, and do not try to use any of the facilities until they are listed as open.

 Be sure to visit the websites or contact any privately owned facilities to check if they’re open before use.